DaffaOnielda/DaffaOnielda/README.md

 <!-- MINI ABOUT -->
 <div align="center">
-A curious business student with a keen interest in data, always eager to explore, organize, and turn it into something insightful and useful for business, economics, and finance. :)
+A curious business student interested in the intersection of data, business, economics, and finance.
+I enjoy exploring data, making sense of complex information, and turning numbers into insights that can support better decisions.
+I’m consistently learning new tools, experimenting with different ideas, and looking for opportunities to apply what I learn to real-world problems.
+Always curious about new domains and excited to see where the next idea takes me. :)

 🎓 IPMT-IBBA @ National Tsing Hua University
 📊 data • economics • finance